Bearman535/WordTest/README.md

 WordTest
 ========

-This is a test of whether you can version control Word files in GitHub
+This is a test of whether you can version control Word files in GitHub.
+Trying it from various platforms.